Months 5 & 6

 An Honor for Gary and I

 It was actually in March that I received an email from Cinzia from Instantly Italy.
 If you haven’t seen her blog, you really should check it out as it is informative and interesting!
-She usually interviews expats but heard about our story, loved it and wanted to interview us to inform her readers.
+She usually interviews ex-pats but heard about our story, loved it, and wanted to interview us to inform her readers.
 Wow – – our first interview!
 We were very honored and her article posted in April.
 You can read about it Our Interview

 We arrived in Florence by train on April 23rd.
 There is something so special about this city – it’s not just the Renaissance, it’s a sense of being “home.”
 Gary and I truly love Florence but it is so crowded and even if you live across the Arno River to a more residential area like Oltrarno, you still have to battle the crowds during high tourist season.
-If rent wasn’t so high in this city, I think it could be a contender for us but I would rather have more experiences in Italy than spending our retirement on rent/mortgage.
+If rent wasn’t so high in this city, I think it could be a contender for us but I would rather have more experience in Italy than spending our retirement on rent/mortgage.

 Throwing of the Flags